 Furthermore, as John R. W. Stott argues in his classic Same-Sex Partnerships?, answering such questions should ultimately be framed around Scripture’s positive biblical teachings on sex and marriage.
 To focus on the negative assessment of the Levitical codes, or the warnings of God’s judgment on Sodom and Gomorrah, fails to appreciate God’s good purpose and design for human sexuality: marriage between a man and a woman.

-Also, laying aside the doctrinal concerns for the sake of discussion, reducing the question of same-sex marriage to a “disputable matter” does not seem to make Christian discipleship practical in a local church setting.
+Then there are the pragmatic difficulties.
+Reducing the question of same-sex marriage to a “disputable matter” does not seem to make Christian discipleship practical in a local church setting.
 Christians may “agree to disagree” about the meaning of the millennium, and still worship together in community.
 But how is a single, gay Christian to find encouragement in their walk with Christ, among others who actively engage in same-sex marriage?
 This does not appear to be workable in a local church.
 “Agreeing to disagree” in a community of faith has its limitations.